Places > Wrenn Tree Permittee-Responsible Mitigation

 D: 303.653.8428

-The RES team will work to remove an existing dam and associated impoundment and restore historical stream reach and hydrology and the riparian buffer that was present initially while restoring natural flow and fish passage from the headwaters to the Catawba River.
+The RES team has also successfully removed an existing dam and associated impoundment while restoring historical stream reach and hydrology.
+The native riparian buffer was reinstated and has restored natural flow and fish passage from the headwaters to the Catawba River.

-Approximately 3 acres of onsite wetlands and buffers will be enhanced, with an additional 2.81 acres of wetlands restored adjacent to restored stream channels within the on-site pond footprint.
-Of these 2.81 acres, 2.77 acres will generate wetland restoration credit, with the remaining 0.04 areas left to potentially remain as ponded areas that are likely to revegetate naturally.
+Furthermore, RES has enhanced approximately three acres of onsite wetlands and buffers, with an additional 2.81 acres of wetlands restored adjacent to the restored stream channels within the onsite pond footprint.
+Out of these 2.81 acres, 2.77 acres will generate wetland restoration credit, with the remaining 0.04 acres remaining as ponded areas likely to revegetate naturally.

-Overall, a permanent conservation easement in perpetuity will be established on this 501.33-acre site.
-Approximately 32 acres will be donated to the Catawba Indian Nation, with the remainder of the property to be donated to South Carolina Parks and Recreation and Tourism, expanding adjacent Landsford Canal State Park, with 239 acres within the mitigation project.
+In a significant step towards conservation, a permanent conservation easement in perpetuity will be established on a portion of the 501.33-acre site.
+Approximately 32 acres will be donated to the Catawba Indian Nation, with the remainder of the property to be donated to South Carolina Parks and Recreation and Tourism.
+This will expand the adjacent Landsford Canal State Park, with 239 acres encompassing the mitigation project and conservation easement.
+RES’s efforts have met regulatory requirements and contributed significantly to preserving and improving the local environment.